DO YOU HAVE LYME DISEASE FOR LIFE (1)

 Frequently Asked Questions

-Do you have Lyme disease forever?
+Do you have Lyme disease for life?

 Why do some patients remain sick after treatment?